-- A. To provide for the establishment of committees; and to ensure that the functions are clearly defined and reviewed periodically. - B. With the exception of a Special Committee whose purpose is to facilitate the CEO evaluation on an annual basis, the Cooperative Board functions as a whole to conduct business that may otherwise be assigned to committees.
+- A. To provide for the establishment of committees; and to ensure that the functions are clearly defined and reviewed periodically. - B. The Cooperative Board functions as a whole to conduct business that may otherwise be assigned to committees.
 The 200 Series policies are provided to define committee duties in the event the Board determines a committee is necessary.